PluginSmiths/.github/profile/README.md

 #### Team members:
 - **OVONSAME**: Team creator and leader.
 Makes procedures and more.
 Lead developer of PluginSmiths plugins.
 Knows a lot about creating addons for mods.
 Knows Java, Python, JS.
 - **Jcm23**: Second member of the team.
 Makes mod elements.
 Knows Java, C, C++, Python, JS, HTML, CSS, SASS, Kotlin.
 Not the best at making procedures.
 Knows how to make APIs.
 - **Maxhaaa**: Third member of the team.
 Makes APIs and knows how to make procedures.
-Knows Java.
+Knows Java. was inspired to make api's due to lack of updates from bigger creators eg create mod api. joined around the time the discord was made
 - **Bread**: Fourth member of the team.
 OVONSAME's student.
 Makes procedures and more.
 Knows Java.
 The man who told OVONSAME how to make plugins.

 We explore and implement new features in Minecraft modding for Forge, NeoForge and Fabric in MCreator.